 Our Breaking Barriers service helps the children of prisoners who are left behind after a sentence has been handed down.
 These children are forgotten victims, barely recognised in the criminal justice system, who aren’t supported by statutory services but left to cope as best they can, and many fail to cope.

-It is estimated that at any given time up to 200,000 children in the UK are affected by having a parent or close family member in prison.
+It’s estimated that at any time up to 200,000 children in the UK are affected by having a parent or close family member in prison.

 We work in schools, family homes, or wherever a young person feels safe, to help them come to terms with the emotional trauma.

 By providing a safe space for them to talk, play and express themselves, we enable children and young people to explore their feelings and break down some of the barriers which may prevent them from maintaining positive ties with their imprisoned family member or relative.

 As well as helping children and young people cope with separation from a loved one, there is evidence that prisoners who maintain ties with their children are less likely to re-offend, and the children themselves are less likely to become involved in offending behaviour.

 Total PROJECT COST